amiabix/flappy_bird/README.md

-# Flappy Bird ZisK Proof Generation System
+# Flappy Bird with ZisK

 A proof generation system for Flappy Bird game scores using ZisK.
 This project generates proofs for game score's that can be verified without revealing the original game data.